ImpedanCEI/SWAN_tutorial/README.md

 pip install --extra-index-url https://wheels.vtk.org vtk-osmesa
 ```
 The 3D plots will be saved as an `HTML` scene that can be embedded with `IFrame` in the notebook.
-If the pyvista plots fail to make interactive plots and instead are stuck in static mode, it might be necessary to install or update the trame:
+If the pyvista plots fail to make interactive plots and instead are stuck in static mode, it might be necessary to install or update trame:
 ```bash
 pip install trame
 pip install --upgrade trame-vdom trame-client trame-server trame-vuetify